tliron/go-transcribe/README.md

 Go programs often need to output data in a structured representation format, such as JSON or YAML.
 But why not provide wider compatibility and support all common formats, letting the user choose?
-This library provides a unified API over conversion to several formats.
+This library provides a unified API over transcribing stuctured data to several formats.

 It also supports "pretty" printing to terminals with semantic colorization (including "it just works" support for colorizing Windows terminals, which defy common standards).